redmatter/docker-svn2git-workspace/README.md

     docker-compose run --rm svn2git

-Once in the container, you can use the `get-authors.sh` script to populate a file with a mapping of SVN users to Git
+Once in the container, you can use the `get-authors` script to populate a file with a mapping of SVN users to Git
 users:

-    get-authors.sh <svn+ssh://host/path/to/trunk> <email-domain.com> > authors.txt
+    get-authors <svn+ssh://host/path/to/trunk> <email-domain.com> > authors.txt

 This will map SVN users to Git users as follows: